Quick Decade+

 Digital Twin Cloud Computing in Unity3D, including read/write access of a Unity Cloud VM, in a Unity client instance.

 A core aspect of my development work was Cloud Computing focused.
-This gets technical fast, Azure GPU Cloud instances tend to do that, but we basically needed the ability to run a Unity3D instance on a server, and then through another computer run a WebGL version of Unity, and then interface with that instance through a video stream.So the computer screen you see in the screenshot here, is intractable.
-As in you are changing a real life computer's screen through the virtual world.
-And its refreshing for all other players.So you can see over the shoulder of a coworker, what they are working on in virtual space.A note: The marketing images released are from early prototype, not the final v1 imagery which was never released by the company.
+This gets technical fast if we dive into Azure GPU Cloud instances, but the overall reason was we needed the ability to run a Unity3D instance within a Unity3D Instance (as well as other military desktop software).
+And have it functioning within a WebGL version of Unity.
+This was performed with a custom video stream system and displayed in-engine on 3d models of computer monitors, big screens as see-able in the screenshot.So the computer screen you see in the screenshot here, is actually intractable.
+As in you are changing a real life computer's screen (or cloud computer instance) through the virtual world mouse interactions.
+And its refreshing real-time for all other connected players.This allowed one to essentially see over the shoulder of a coworker, what they are working on in virtual space.A note:

 Sandtable Visulization and Playback